Before you start¶

 - Check installed extensions for versions compatible to the target TYPO3 version

-- Try the upgrade on a development system first!
+- Try the upgrade on a development system first or create a parallel instance

 TYPO3 aims at providing a reliable backwards compatibility between versions: